 Yes there is: you agreed to it when accepting the usage policy.
 As the policy might have been updated since, please refer to the latest version.
 You should use it on all publications presenting results obtained (even partially) using Grid'5000.

 HAL is an open archive you're invited to use.
 If you do so, the recommended way of mentioning Grid'5000 is to use the collaboration field of submission form, with the Grid'5000 keyword, capitalized as such.

-access.site.grid5000.fr machine is generally maintained.
-You'll need ssh keys properly configured (please refer to the page dedicated to ssh if you don't understand these last words) as this machine should not allow you to log using a password.
+access.grid5000.fr using SSH.
+You'll need SSH keys properly configured (please refer to the page dedicated to SSH if you don't understand these last words) as this machine will not allow you to log using a password.